Pultruded fiberglass profiles

 The Takeaway

-The use of pultruded fiberglass rods and poles allow for rapid, cost-effective, and high-volume manufacturing of structural components that are strong, durable, and lightweight while keeping maintenance costs low.
+The use of pultruded fiberglass rods and poles allows for rapid, cost-effective, and high-volume manufacturing of structural components that are strong, durable, and lightweight while keeping maintenance costs low.

-In addition, the custom customization options mean the materials are highly adaptable and can be used to meet the fast-evolving needs of many industries and technologies without a high added cost.
+In addition, the customization options make the materials highly adaptable and enable them to meet the fast-evolving needs of many industries and technologies without incurring a high added cost.

-If you would like to learn more about using FRPs for your project/s, we'd love to talk to you.
+If you would like to learn more about using FRPs for your project (s), we'd love to talk with you.
 To find out more, contact us to see how we can help.

 tencom pultrusion capabilities and products